His mind was dull at the moment, from the last night’s shenanigans.

 “Yeah... okay,” his voice was husky, which sent goosebumps over her skin.
 He freed her, and it bothered her when he let her go so easily.

-Ashton had kept his face low. ′Why was he crying?′ she noticed.
+Ashton had kept his face low. ′Is he crying?′ she noticed.
 She lifted her hand to touch his cheek.
 “Ashton...”

 “Just leave me alone, okay.”
 He spat rudely and sagged back down on the couch, picked up his phone, and started to look through.

-“Very well.”
+“Very well, then.”
 She sighed and walked away from him.
 He glanced from the corner of his eyes and watched her walk away.
 He kinda felt abandoned.

 “Emily...”
 Eddie said.
 “My godchild, you look beautiful.”
 He praised, opening his arms to hug her.